Distributed Machine-Learning for Early HARQ Feedback Prediction in Cloud RANs: Distributed early HARQ strategies

-\subsection{Evaluation Methodology}
+\subsection{Evaluation methodology}

-In addition to achieving the reliability and the latency targets which are mandatory requirements, the performance of the \ac{HARQ} schemes can be compared in terms of spectral efficiency.
-A higher spectral efficiency essentially results in an increased cell throughput.
-In contrast to commonly used classifier performance metrics, such as the precision and recall, the spectral efficiency provides a measure with direct takeover to practical scenarios.
-Especially, when considering edge cases with extremely low reliability requirements, metrics as the precision and recall may not provide a good metric for comparison \cite{journal_eharq_paper}.\\ Based on the renewal-reward theorem \cite{ross1996stochastic}, the spectral efficiency is expressed as $\eta = \frac{\mathbb{E}[\mathcal{R}]}{N\mathbb{E}[T]}$, where $\mathbb{E}[\mathcal{R}]$ is an expected reward and $\mathbb{E}[T]$ is the expected number of requested transmissions and $N$ is the number of channel uses per transmission.
+In addition to achieving the reliability and the latency targets which are mandatory requirements, the performance of the \ac{HARQ} prediction schemes can be compared in terms of their achieved throughput.
+In contrast to commonly used classifier performance metrics, such as precision and recall, the throughput provides a measure with direct takeover to practical scenarios.
+Especially, when considering edge cases with extremely low-reliability requirements, common classifier metrics may not provide a good metric for comparison \cite{journal_eharq_paper}.\\ Based on the renewal-reward theorem \cite{ross1996stochastic}, the throughput is expressed as $\eta = \frac{\mathbb{E}[\mathcal{R}]}{\mathbb{E}[L(T)]}$, where $\mathbb{E}[\mathcal{R}]$ is an expected reward and, $\mathbb{E}[L(T)]$ is the expected transmission latency with $L(T)$ as defined in (\ref{eq:lat_early}) and (\ref{eq:lat_harq}) and $T \in \mathbb{N}^+$ being the number of requested \acp{RV}.
 Furthermore, the reward is $\mathcal{R} := 0$ in case the transmission failed within the latency budget.
-In case the transmission was successful, $\mathcal{R}$ is $N_\mathrm{packet}$, the size of the packet in nats .
-Hence, the expected reward is given as $\mathbb{E}[\mathcal{R}] := (1 - \epsilon_\mathrm{tot}) N_\mathrm{packet}$, where $\epsilon_\mathrm{tot}$ is the associated total error probability.\\ The expected number of transmissions $\mathbb{E}[T]$ for a feedback delay of $\delta := 1$ is determined by the performance of the different estimators:
+In case the transmission was successful, $\mathcal{R}$ is $N_\mathrm{packet}$, the size of the packet in nats.
+Hence, the expected reward is given as $\mathbb{E}[\mathcal{R}] := (1 - \epsilon_\mathrm{tot}) N_\mathrm{packet}$, where $\epsilon_\mathrm{tot}$ is the associated total error probability.
+The transmission latency of the prediction schemes is composed of multiple components: